Confederate States of America: Diplomacy

-French Emperor Napoleon III assured Confederate diplomat John Slidell that he would make "direct proposition" to Britain for joint recognition.
-The Emperor made the same assurance to British Members of Parliament John A. Roebuck and John A. Lindsay.
-Roebuck in turn publicly prepared a bill to submit to Parliament June 30 supporting joint Anglo-French recognition of the Confederacy.
+French Emperor Napoleon III assured Confederate diplomat John Slidell that he would make a "direct proposition" to Britain for joint recognition.
+The Emperor made the same assurance to British members of Parliament John A. Roebuck and John A. Lindsay.
+Roebuck in turn publicly prepared a bill to submit to Parliament supporting joint Anglo-French recognition of the Confederacy.
 "Southerners had a right to be optimistic, or at least hopeful, that their revolution would prevail, or at least endure."
-Following the double disasters at Vicksburg and Gettysburg in July 1863, the Confederates "suffered a severe loss of confidence in themselves", and withdrew into an interior defensive position.
-There would be no help from the Europeans.
+Following the disasters at Vicksburg and Battle of Gettysburg in July 1863, the Confederates "suffered a severe loss of confidence in themselves" and withdrew into an interior defensive position.
 By December 1864, Davis considered sacrificing slavery in order to enlist recognition and aid from Paris and London; he secretly sent Duncan F. Kenner to Europe with a message that the war was fought solely for "the vindication of our rights to self-government and independence" and that "no sacrifice is too great, save that of honor".
 The message stated that if the French or British governments made their recognition conditional on anything at all, the Confederacy would consent to such terms.
-Davis's message could not explicitly acknowledge that slavery was on the bargaining table due to still-strong domestic support for slavery among the wealthy and politically influential.
-European leaders all saw that the Confederacy was on the verge of total defeat.
+European leaders all saw that the Confederacy was on the verge of defeat.

-Cuba and Brazil

-The Confederacy's biggest foreign policy successes were with Cuba and Brazil.
-Militarily this meant little during the war.
-Brazil represented the "peoples most identical to us in Institutions", in which slavery remained legal until the 1880s.
-Cuba was a Spanish colony and the Captain–General of Cuba declared in writing that Confederate ships were welcome, and would be protected in Cuban ports.
-They were also welcome in Brazilian ports; slavery was legal throughout Brazil, and the abolitionist movement was small.
-After the end of the war, Brazil was the primary destination of those Southerners who wanted to continue living in a slave society, where, as one immigrant remarked, slaves were cheap (see Confederados).
+The Confederacy's biggest foreign policy successes were with Brazil and Cuba, but this had little military import.
+Brazil represented the "peoples most identical to us in Institutions", in which slavery remained legal until the 1880s and the abolitionist movement was small.
+Confederate ships were welcome in Brazilian ports.
+After the war, Brazil was the primary destination of those Southerners who wanted to continue living in a slave society, where, as one immigrant remarked, Confederado slaves were cheap.
+The Captain–General of Cuba declared in writing that Confederate ships were welcome, and would be protected in Cuban ports.
 Historians speculate that if the Confederacy had achieved independence, it probably would have tried to acquire Cuba as a base of expansion.

-Confederacy at war
+At war

 Motivations of soldiers

 Most soldiers who joined Confederate national or state military units joined voluntarily.
 Perman (2010) says historians are of two minds on why millions of soldiers seemed so eager to fight, suffer and die over four years: